Dev Update: Preview of NavAbility Mapper, a Construction site Example

 - There is no single sensor that solves all problems, and the key to robust mapping is flexibly solving data fusion problems from multiple (heterogeneous) sensors.

-- Measurements data itself is not perfect and each have unique errors or ambiguities that are hard to model, predict, or reduce to a Gaussian-only error model.
+- Measurement data itself is not perfect and each have unique errors or ambiguities that are hard to model, predict, or reduce to a Gaussian-only error model.
 This is especially true when incorporating prior information (CAD models) or resolving contradictions in dynamic environments.

 - Verifying map accuracy in a dynamic environment (i.e. construction) is a delicate balance between automation and user input, and requires continuous validation as new data is added.